arwinder3/course-selector/README.md

 npm install
 ```

+### Prerequisite
+Since this is just the front-end server, you will need to configure and startup the required back-end api service.

 ## Running the server
 Once you've cloned the repo and installed the npm dependencies you're good to start the server:
 ```Shell